edibotopic/edibotopic-website/src/posts/2022-06-26-site-migrated.md

 // returns 3
 ```

 I ended up installing three different plugins before I found something that worked and the results _still_ looked bad.
 Every time I sat down to write something there was a little bit of dread associated with the publishing stage.
-As writing is already difficult enough, the friction introduced by the WordPress editor was a problem As writing is already difficult enough, the friction introduced by the WordPress editor was a problem.
+As writing is already difficult enough, the friction introduced by the WordPress editor was a problem.

 ### **Good Friction**